 Stronger Together.
 Healthier For Life

-We envision a world where all women- regardless of age, race, or income- can access strength training that empowers them to live longer, stronger, and more independent lives.
+We envision a community where every woman, regardless of age, race or income, has access to strength training that empowers her to live longer, stronger and more independently.

 Strength Is Essential.
 For Everybody.

-Strength training is one of the most effective ways to improve long-term health for both men and women—boosting heart, bone, brain, and metabolic health.
-Just two sessions a week can reduce chronic disease risk, enhance mood, prevent age-related decline, and significantly extend lifespan.
+Strength training is one of the most powerful ways to build lifelong health.
+It supports the heart, bones, muscles, and metabolism while improving mood and cognitive function.
+Just two hours a week can reduce chronic disease risk, prevent age-related decline, and extend both lifespan and quality of life.

 Improves cognitive function, lowers risk of dementia